Teddy34/gatsby-blog/blog/2019-07-26/index.md

 ### One-shot programming

 Programming is about automation and data manipulation.
 The french word for computer science is 'Informatique', the contraction of 'Information' and 'Automatique'.
 Facing a problem requiring repetition of a lot of steps, programmers try to find ways to automate parts or the totality of the resolution of the problem.
 They usually do it not only for the initial set of inputs but for all or most of them so that we only have to solve the problem once.
-So a software engineer will not create something that knows how to multiply 46545 by 433435.
-He will build an engine that given two numbers, returns the product of those numbers.
+So software engineers will not create something that knows how to multiply 46545 by 433435.
+They will build an engine that given two numbers, returns the product of those numbers.
 Cool!

 But building a generic solution or a reusable engine requires more work than just find the solution to our initial problem.
 We need to handle edge cases, ensure long term maintenance and have a 'production' environment.
 Writing the code for it is also more difficult as we have to write stuff before running some data into it to see how it looks.
 Most of this is wasted effort if you need to do the actual computation only once.